enso-org/enso-archive/doc/design/engine/engine-services.md

 semantics, they must be explicitly supported by the language server:

 - List functions/methods in scope
-- Find usages of symbol (impossible without a typechecker)
-- Jump to definition of symbol (only possible without a typechecker by runtime profiling)
-- Search for symbol
 - Import file for symbol

-> The actionables for this section are:
->
-> - Are there any other analyses we need to support for 2.0?

 ### Functionality Post 2.0
 In addition to the functionality discussed in detail above, there are further